Aaj Shahzeb Khanzada Kay Sath

-Aaj Shahzeb Khanzada Kay Sath (previously Aaj Kamran Khan Kay Sath) is a Pakistani television evening current affairs talk show broadcasting on Geo News every Monday to Friday at 10 PM, PKT.
+Aaj Shahzeb Khanzada Kay Sath (previously Aaj Kamran Khan Kay Sath) is a Pakistani television late night current affairs talk show broadcasting on Geo News every Monday to Friday at 10 PM, PKT.
 The show is currently hosted by Shahzeb Khanzada.
 Previously, it was hosted by Kamran Khan, directed by Junaid Mumtaz and produced by Asmat Mallick.

-Shahzeb Khanzada received Best Anchor Person Award for 2013, in a ceremony organized by the Pakistan Media Award.
+Shahzeb Khanzada received Best Anchorperson Award for 2013, in a ceremony organized by the Pakistan Media Award.

 History

-Aaj Kamran Khan Ke Saath discusses the major stories of the day with his expert analysis on the matter and often adds up the views of famous journalists, anchors and political figures of Pakistan.
-Within one hour, Aaj Kamran Khan Ke Saath updates the viewers with daily current affairs and facts behind the concerning matters.
-Geo TV broadcasts Aaj Kamran Khan Ke Saath with Anchor Kamran Khan from Monday to Thursday.
-However, this show was initially known as Kamran Khan Show and which was broadcast on Geo News.
-Kamran Khan has left GEO News.
-On 24 July 2014, Geo news broadcast the last episode of Aaj Kamran Khan Ke Sath. and the show has now been replaced with Aaj Shahzeb Khanzada Kay Sath.
+First launched as Aaj Kamran Khan Ke Saath, the show discusses the major stories of the day with the anchor's analysis and often adds the views of famous journalists, anchors and political figures of Pakistan.
+The show updates the viewers with daily current affairs and facts behind the issues it covers.
+On 24 July 2014, Geo news broadcast the last episode of Aaj Kamran Khan Ke Sath, and the show was renamed as Aaj Shahzeb Khanzada Kay Sath.